-How You Can Simplify and Accelerate HR Service Delivery
+How You Can Simplify Your HR System and Accelerate Service Delivery

-How HR Can Respond to Employee Service Needs Most Effectively
+How HR Can Respond to Employee Needs for Service Most Effectively

 Simplifying the approach that HR uses to deliver services to employees is critical for the success of the Human Resources function to meet employee needs.
 You know that Human Resources leaders are a significant source of support and comfort to employees in both their personal and professional lives.
 HR is a service business and simplifying your HR system will accelerate delivering services to employees.
-You want to help employees advance our HR Stheir careers and resolve issues between employees and their supervisors.
+You want to help employees advance our HR Stheir careers and resolve issues between employees and their managers.

 The key to reducing that administrative workload is training employees to become more self-sufficient and automating more mundane tasks.
 That’s where applying a service management approach to the delivery of HR services can help.
-Service management simplifies the delivery of routine administrative services, freeing time to focus on high-value activities.
+Service management simplifies the delivery of routine administrative services, freeing HR staff time to focus on high-value activities.

 The typical HR organization likely has systems for managing employee data and pay-related activities.
 However, it probably does not have an automated system for handling employee inquiries and fulfilling requests.

 Because employee interactions are commonly tracked using emails and spreadsheets, employee requests are often missed or overlooked.
 Mistakes then happen, creating further frustration and additional work for HR in their delivery of services to employees.

-With email, there‘s no easy way to see if a request is stalled or to pinpoint and eliminate process bottlenecks.
+With email, no easy way exists to see if an employee request is stalled or to pinpoint and eliminate process bottlenecks.
 Similarly, it’s hard to analyze and respond to employee needs—for instance, identifying frequently requested information and making sure this is available online.

 The service management approach eliminates those tedious, time-consuming processes.
 It doesn’t just replace email—it transforms how HR engages with employees.